rodnavarro/door-service/README.md

 This application is also running an In-Memory H2 database that can be swapped for other real db in the future.

-The door-api-design.pdf in the root folder has an overview for this simple api.

 In a real system, users should use a smartcard to provide a security code along with the authorization.

 ## Todo Improvements